About

 What Is Trade Dress and Is Yours Worth Protecting?

-Trade dress protects the appearance of a product, its packaging, or a business.
-Here is how the law works and how to assess whether your visual identity qualifies for protection.
+Trade dress protects the look and feel of a product, its packaging, or a business.
+Here is an overview of the law and how to assess whether your trade dress qualifies for protection.

 April 10, 2026